sofia099/vector_search_demo/README.md

 ## Data Collection
 This Vector Search demo will showcase how to run a Vector Search query over IMDb movie titles & descriptions using keywords as the search query.
 The unembedded dataset can be found on [Kaggle](https://www.kaggle.com/datasets/rajugc/imdb-movies-dataset-based-on-genre?select=action.csv).
-The embedded dataset can be found in this public AWS S3 bucket: s3://rockset-community-datasets/public/imdb-movies/ <br /><br />
+The embedded dataset can be found in this public AWS S3 bucket: `s3://rockset-community-datasets/public/imdb-movies/` <br /><br />

 ## Step 1: Embed Vectors using OpenAI's API
 *This step can be skipped if you choose to use the embedded dataset on AWS S3.
 Below are the steps I took to embed the vectors in case you would like to replicate it for your own dataset.*

-First the Kaggle dataset needs to be extracted into smaller subsets.
+First, the Kaggle dataset needs to be extracted into smaller subsets.
 Refer to `extract_subsets.py`

 Now we can send API requests to OpenAI's embedding endpoint.
 Refer to `vector_embedding.py`.
 In this file, I create embeddings using OpenAI's second generation vector embedding model `text-embedding-ada-002`.
 For more information on this and other embedding models, check out OpenAI's [docs](https://platform.openai.com/docs/guides/embeddings).
 For the IMDb movie dataset, I embedded the `movie_name` and the `description` fields: